 Device: means any device through which a User intends to access the Platform;

 Fee: means the fee payable for subscription to the Services for the Initial Term and each Renewal Term which is £21.00 (including VAT) per calendar quarter.
 The Fee may be increased from time to time by the Company notifying the User and any increase in the Fee shall take effect at the start of the next Renewal Term.
-The Company may in its sole and absolute discretion discount the Fee for a particular User as part of a limited time or permanent offer.
-Any such amendment to the Fee shall be agreed on Sign-Up for the duration set out at that time;
+Where April Volunteers CIC is providing free services, no fee is payable and this shall be referred to as Free Access;

 Initial Term: has the meaning given in clause 2.1;